viepovsky/-Car-Service-Garage-Frontend/README.md

 ## Usage of external API

-At the moment, the application is using one external Car API to provide car details such as the year, make, model, and type.
+At the moment, the application is using two external API:
+- Car API to provide car details such as the year, make, model, and type.
+- Weather API to retrieve a 13-day forecast for the garage location.

 ## How to run